The Positive Portrayal of Women in the Bible

 The main message of gender in the Bible is that women and men are equal and compatible, and both have been made in the image of God.
 Women are in no way inferior, less competent or less valuable than men.
 This message reveals the inspiration of the Holy Spirit.
 This message of genuine equality and mutuality between men and women is the message that the Church should be sharing and promoting among its people and in the world.
 This is the message that I am sharing.

 I am happy to discuss the few Bible verses that appear misogynistic and unjust in the comments section below.
-Other places to discuss Bible women are on my Every Old Testament Woman facebook page, on my newlife.id.au facebook page, or on the Equality Central Forum.
+Other places to discuss Bible women are on my Every Old Testament Woman facebook page, or on my newlife.id.au facebook page.

 Also, if you have a misogynistic quote from a Jewish or early Christian author please let me know.
 Here are some from Church Fathers and Christian Theologians.